-Materials you need for the Tangled Pinata:
+Materials needed for Tangled Pinata:

 - 8 Pink Sheets Of Tissue Paper

-- 8 Purple Sheets Of Tissue Paper (you really could use any two colors that you want)
+- 8 Purple Sheets Of Tissue Paper.
+You really could use any two colors that you want.

 - Clear Packing Tape

-- Rope, twine, or
+- Rope or twine

 - Elmers Glue